jht1493/ICM-2020-Code/weeks/04_loops.md

 ### > removing values from an array

-The array splice function is used to add an element to the end of the array.
+Use the array `splice` function to remove elements from an array.

 ```
 // Syntax: to remove elements from an array